nc-verity-gregory/nc-marketplace-api/README.md

 - https://nc-marketplace-sem-3.onrender.com
 - https://nc-marketplace-sem-4.onrender.com

-Individual seeding scripts are listed in the `package.json` - `.env` files are however required 🔑
+Individual seeding scripts are listed in the `package.json` The app also accepts a POST request to `/api/reset` to do this